Vocabulary and language development in children at 4-5 years

-- words that explain things going on in her brain, like ‘don’t know’ and ‘remember’
+- words that explain things going on in their brains, like ‘don’t know’ and ‘remember’

 - words that explain where things are, like ‘between’, ‘above’, ‘below’ and ‘top’.

-Your child is also learning more and more adjectives that help him explain things better – for example, ‘empty’ and ‘funny’.
+Your child is also learning more and more adjectives that help them explain things better – for example, ‘empty’ and ‘funny’.

 Sentences and grammar in language development

 By five years, your child will begin to use many different sentence types.
-For example, he’ll be able to say both ‘The dog was chasing the cat’ and ‘The cat was chased by the dog’ to mean the same thing.
+For example, they might say both ‘The dog was chasing the cat’ and ‘The cat was chased by the dog’ to mean the same thing.
 And your child will be able to use long sentences of up to nine words.

-Your child will develop the ability to talk about things that have happened in the past or will happen in the future, rather than just things that are happening right now.
-He’ll get better at using the past tense, as well as irregular plurals like ‘mice’ and pronouns like ‘him’, ‘his’ and ‘her’.
+Your child will be able to talk about things that have happened in the past or will happen in the future, rather than just things that are happening now.
+They’ll get better at using the past tense, as well as irregular plurals like ‘mice’ and pronouns like ‘them’, ‘his’ and ‘her’.

 Understanding and language development

 By five, your child will understand and use words that explain when things happen, like ‘before’, ‘after’ and ‘next week’.
-She might still have trouble understanding complicated ideas like ‘at the same time’.
-She might start asking questions if she doesn’t understand an instruction.
+They might still have trouble understanding complicated ideas like ‘at the same time’.
+They might start asking questions if they don’t understand an instruction.

-Your child will start to understand figures of speech like ‘You’re pulling my leg’ and ‘He’s a couch potato’.
+Your child will start to understand figures of speech like ‘You’re pulling my leg’ and ‘They’re a couch potato’.

 And your child will follow directions with more than two steps, even if the situation is a new one.
-For example, ‘Give your ticket to the man over there, and he’ll tear it, and then we can go to the movie’.
-But your child might do what he hears first and ignore words that tell him the order he should do things in.
-For example, he might ignore the word ‘before’ in the sentence ‘Before we go into the movies, give your ticket to the man’.
+For example, ‘Give your ticket to the man over there, and he’ll tear it.
+Then we can go to the movie’.
+But your child might do what they hear first and ignore words that tell them the order they should do things in.
+For example, they might ignore the word ‘before’ in the sentence ‘Before we go into the movie, give your ticket to the man’.